rgandsam/magento-1.x-cert/Magento.md

 Here are the events fired in the front controller:

 - `controller_front_send_response_before` - could be used to modify output before it is sent, or to set cookies, etc. (Commercebug uses this to add itself)
 - `controller_front_send_response_after` - potentially useful to use like a destructor, for clean-up related tasks.
-I.E., you want to increment the number of visitors on the site, etc. TALK TO JOSEPH!!
+I.E., you want to increment the number of visitors on the site, etc.
 - `controller_front_init_before` - useful to modify the request/input
 - `controller_front_init_routers` - useful to add new routers